 Places to Visit in Coimbatore Tourist Places Tamil Nadu

-Coimbatore City has 10 taluks.
+This City has 10 taluks.
 Coimbatore is formed as third Municipal Corporation of Tamil Nadu in 1981.
 After the Chennai and Madurai.
 They are Mettupalayam, Pollachi, Annur, Anaimalai, Coimbatore North taluk, Coimbatore South taluk, Kinathukkadavu, Madukkarai, Perur, Sulur and Valparai.
 It has two revenue blocks.
 They are Coimbatore and Pollachi.
 The total land Area of Coimbatore is 7,469 square kilometers.
 The number of inhabitants in this Coimbatore Population is 34,72,578 (Census 2011).

 The general population of different states line here and they communicate in Tamil, Telugu, Malayalam, English and Marathi.
 The STD code for Coimbatore is 0422.
-This is one of the best most modern urban areas of Tamilnadu.
-There are legitimate offices of transportation through air (peelamedu airplane terminal), through transport and through rail (Coimbatore Junction and Podanur Junction).
+It is one of the best most modern urban areas of Tamil Nadu.
+Many legitimate offices of transportation through air (peelamedu airplane terminal), through transport and through rail (Coimbatore Junction and Podanur Junction).
 National Crime records Bureau reported Coimbatore was one of the safest city in India for women in 2015.

 Coimbatore District in Tamil Nadu India